LSunday/LP-PN/README.md

 # LP-PN
-code for paper "Improving Meta-learning for Few-shot Text Classification via Label Propagation"
+code for paper：Haorui Li, Jie Shao, Xiangqiang Zeng, and Hui Xu "Improving Meta-learning for Few-shot Text Classification via Label Propagation", In ECML PKDD 2024.

 ## Prepare
 You may unzip data file data.zip and put the data files under data/.